Miralllll/resume_builder/README.md

 anytime by clicking the minus button.
 Additionally, based on any filled-out information or the latex, a user can display the generated pdf on the right side of the website by clicking the run button.<br />
-Looking for a job is a very tiring and nonstop process nowadays.
+&nbsp; Looking for a job is a very tiring and nonstop process nowadays.
 Choosing the right employers also demands plenty of exertion.
 Overall, we see that the possibility of connecting back to the candidates and scheduling interviews is becoming more and more dependent on the quality of their resumes.
 Therefore, the trend and their desire to find a